5.2 Data fields related to contract details

 For the calculation of the notional amount for options, the option strike price should be used, and not the option premium.

-The Agency understands that without a fixed price and/or quantity, market participants will only be able to provide an estimated notional amount that may differ between the two counterparties.
+The Agency understands that without a fixed price and/or quantity, market participants will only be able to provide an estimated notional amount.

 Where Data Field (18) Total notional contract quantity is not known, this field shall be left blank.